dhaven/davidhaven-blog/content/posts/5-steps-open-source.md

 This can be really hard to do if you don’t have a clear process.
 Even simple web apps will have 1000s of lines of code.
 It is neither realistic nor useful to attempt to understand every part of the source code.
 Instead, try to isolate the portion of the source code that holds the logic that you will need to work with.
 How you do this is highly dependent on the type of project you are working on.
 For a typical web app, the browser debugger is a good place to start understanding the components that make up the UI and those that are relevant for the work you plan on doing.
 If you want to contribute to a CLI tool, you will often find that the each CLI command maps to a function or file in the source code.

+{{< alert icon="lightbulb" >}}
-→ Tip: write down what you see!
+Write down what you see!
 I’ve made it a habit that when I start parsing a new project’s source code, I write down all the logical connections between files, functions calls, components,… This is because it is hard to hold all the code logic in your head and easy to get lost in the source code.
+{{< /alert >}}

 ## Wrap up